-Once your Boston Terrier has that down, use the “speak” command.
-Except this time, you’ll want to say “quiet” while they bark.
+Once your Boston Terrier has this down, use the “speak” command.
+Except this time, you will want to say “quiet” while they bark.
 As soon as they stop barking, reward them with praises and a treat.
 Make sure to repeat until they have this down.

-It may take some patience and repetitions with a Boston Terrier, but they’re intelligent and very capable of learning these commands.
-In the long run, you’ll be happy you taught your dog these commands.
+This may take some patience and plenty of repetitions with a Boston Terrier, though they’re still intelligent and very capable of learning these commands.
+But in the long run, you’ll be happy you taught your dog these commands.

 If you’re living in a small enclosed space with close neighbors, don’t worry.
-Boston Terriers are some of the best apartment dogs because they don’t bark much.
-If you want to see other fantastic apartment dogs, check out 23 dogs that don’t bark.
+Boston Terriers are some of the best apartment dogs because they don’t bark too much.
+If you want to see other great apartment dogs, check out 23 dogs that don’t bark.

-These dogs are also highly suited for families of all types.
+These dogs are also suited for families of all types.
 Whether you’re a single owner or a family with kids, a Boston Terrier will thrive.
-They tend to develop deep relationships with their owner, so you can expect a reliable and dependable companion.
+They tend to develop deep bonds with their owners, so you can expect a reliable and dependable companion.

 If your family has small infants or toddlers, these dogs are perfect.
-While I’ll never recommend letting your terrier play with an infant, Boston Terriers generally do well with older kids that know how to respect and treat them.
+While I’ll never recommend letting any dog play with a fragile infant, Boston Terriers generally do well with older kids that know how to respect and treat them.

 Boston Terriers are also excellent companions for seniors.
-Though they can be lively, they’re affectionate and don’t have the same high-energy temperaments that other terriers have.
-Their quiet demeanor is something that seniors can appreciate too.
+Though they can be energetic, they don’t have the same high-energy levels that other terriers have.
+Their quiet demeanor is something that all seniors can appreciate.

-Overall, these dogs are fantastic because they’re loving, friendly, cheerful, a little amusing, but most importantly, quiet dogs.
-If you think these characteristics fit you and your lifestyle, the Boston Terrier is an excellent choice!
+Overall, these dogs are fantastic because they’re loving, friendly, cheerful, a little amusing, but most of all, quiet dogs.
+If you think these characteristics fit you and your family’s lifestyle, then a Boston Terrier is an excellent choice!

 Posts you may like: